Ochelle-Abraham/chillpeople/README.md

 ## 🚀 Features

 - User-friendly interface
-- Backend powered by Python
+- Backend powered by Python/Flask
 - Frontend developed with HTML and CSS
 - Modular code structure for scalability